Critical Thinking & Information Literacy

 Communication + Agency

-Leave with a project and a stronger understanding of responsible AI use, value creation, and MVP thinking.
+Leave with a live project and a stronger understanding of responsible AI use, value creation, and human-led building.

 What makes this experience different